sperez33/Animated_Rocket_CSS_Only/README.md

 June 20.2019 - 9:41a - added an animation delay for clouds 2 and 3 at -0.8 and -0.4 respectively.
 I also added an additional
-graphical touch to make the backround change color as the rocket flies using, yet again, the keyframe. @keyframes was added the the background within the percentant.
+graphical touch to make the backround change color as the rocket flies using, yet again, the keyframe. @keyframes was added the the background within the percentage.